rufname/metricPlease/README.md

 # metricPlease
-Bookmarklet that turns 100 yards into
+Bookmarklet that turns 100 yards into 91.4 m